 IV.
 The composifion of the Audit Committee and the attendance of each member of the Audit Committee are given below:

-During the financial year 2017-18 (5) Five meetings of the Audit Committee were heldon the
+During the financial year 2018-19 (4) Four meefings of the Audit Committee were held on the 29.05.2018 13.08.2018 14.11.2018 and 14.02.2019.

 NED (I): Non-Execufive Independent Director

-23. NOMINATION & REMUNERATION COMMITTEE
+24. NOMINATION AND REMUNERATION COMMITTEE

-The main term of reference of the Committee is to approve thefixation/revision of remuneration of the Managing Director/Whole Time Director of the Company and while approving:
+The main term of reference of the Committee is to approve the fixafion/revision of remunerafion of the Managing Director/Whole Time Director of the Company and while approving:

 None of the Directors is drawing any Commission Perquisites Retirement benefits etc.

 During the year the committee met on 13.08.2018 and 24th March 2019 The details of composifion of the Committee are given below:

 POLICY FOR SELECTION OF DIRECTORS AND DETERMINING DIRECTORS' INDEPENDENCE

-This policy sets out the guiding principles for the Nominafion & Remunerafion Committee for idenfifying persons who are qualified to become Directors and to determine the independence of Directors in case of their appointment as independent Directors ofthe Company.
+This policy sets out the guiding principles for the Nominafion & Remunerafion Committee for idenfifying persons who are qualified to become Directors and to determine the independence of Directors in case of their appointment as independent Directors of the Company.

 2. Terms and References:

 2.1 Director means a director appointed to the Board of a Company.

 1.2 Nomination and Remuneration Committee means the committee constituted in accordance with the provisions of Section 178 of the Companies Act 2013 and reg.
 19 of SEBI (Listing Obligation and Disclosure Requirement) Regulations 2015.

-2.3 "Independent Director" means a director referred to in sub-section (6) of Section 149 of the Companies Act 2013 and Regulation 16(1) (b) of the SEBI (Listing obligations and Disclosure Requirements) Regulations 2015.
+2.3 Independent Director means a director referred to in sub-section (6) of Section 149 of the Companies Act 2013 and Regulation 16(1) (b) of the SEBI (Listing obligations and Disclosure Requirements) Regulations 2015.